 Diamond design – A little history

-Throughout history, the concept behind diamond cutting was to shape and facet them for their subjective beauty based on the optical knowledge of the different era’s.
+Throughout history, the concept behind diamond design and cutting was to shape and facet them for their subjective beauty based on the optical knowledge of the different era’s.
 Diamonds were mainly purchased and collected by royalty and their courtesans as they were unreachable and in some cases unlawful to be possessed by the common people.

 Diamonds were a scarce resource, found mostly in river beds in India and Brazil whose high value was justified by the fact that only a few kilos/pounds of rough diamonds were produced each year.